MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/create-ecommerce-site.md

 ## Site creation prerequisites

-A site builder user must have a Microsoft Azure Active Directory (Azure AD) user account included in the Azure AD security group assigned for the e-commerce system administrators.
+A site builder user must have a Microsoft Microsoft Entra user account included in the Microsoft Entra security group assigned for the e-commerce system administrators.
 For more information, see [Deploy a new e-commerce tenant](deploy-ecommerce-site.md).

 > [!NOTE]
-> Azure AD guest users may have different access permissions in your Azure AD tenant.
-Even if included in the Azure AD security group assigned for the e-commerce system administrators, a guest user may need Azure AD **External users** permission settings to be adjusted in order to create an e-commerce site in Commerce.
+> Microsoft Entra guest users may have different access permissions in your Microsoft Entra tenant.
+Even if included in the Microsoft Entra security group assigned for the e-commerce system administrators, a guest user may need Microsoft Entra **External users** permission settings to be adjusted in order to create an e-commerce site in Commerce.

-To adjust Azure AD **External users** settings, follow these steps.
+To adjust Microsoft Entra **External users** settings, follow these steps.

-1. In the Azure portal, navigate to your Azure AD tenant.
+1. In the Azure portal, navigate to your Microsoft Entra tenant.
 1. Go to **User settings \> External users** and select the **Manage external collaboration settings** link.
 This opens the **External collaboration settings** page where guest user access, guest invite settings, and collaboration restrictions can be set.
 1. Adjust the external collaboration settings in accordance with your company's security policies.